-1\National delegate conference
+1. National delegate conference

-1.7\The right to attend and speak
+1.7.
+The right to attend and speak

-1.7.7\14 representatives of the retired members' organisation (two from the national committee and one from each of the regional committees), each representative appointed by the appropriate committees.
+1.7.8.
+14 representatives of the retired members' organisation (two from the national committee and one from each of the regional committees), each representative appointed by the appropriate committees.

-6\Retired members' organisation
+7. Retired members' organisation

-- 6.1\A retired member as defined in rule C.2.6 may belong, at the member's option, either to the last branch of which she/he was a member or the branch which is based closest to her/his place of residence. - 6.2\The retired members in any branch shall have the right to elect a branch retired members' secretary annually. - 6.3\The branch retired members' secretary may attend and speak at all meetings of the branch committee as determined by the branch committee rules, and may vote on any issue or matter other than one which concerns the pay and conditions of work of members of the union in employment. - 6.4\The retired members of a region shall be entitled to form a regional retired members' committee and elect a representative to attend and speak at all meetings of the regional council, and shall be entitled to vote on any issue or matter other than one which concerns the pay and conditions of work of members of the union in employment. - 6.5\The retired members' committee may formulate proposals, motions or other proposals to the appropriate regional council and regional committee.
-Such proposals or motions may be on any issue or matter other than one which concerns the pay and conditions of work of members of the union in employment. - 6.6\The National Executive Council shall establish a retired members' national committee composed of representatives of regional retired members organisations which may hold an annual conference of retired members and may elect two representatives to attend the National Delegate Conference.
-The national retired members' organisation may submit two motions to the National Delegate Conference. - 6.7\The retired member delegates to the National Delegate Conference shall be entitled to speak on any issue which does not concern the pay and conditions of work of members of the Union in employment.
+- 7.1 A retired member as defined in rule C.2.6 may belong, at the member's option, either to the last branch of which she/he was a member or the branch which is based closest to her/his place of residence. - 7.2 The retired members in a branch may form a retired members' section within the branch and elect annually a retired members' secretary and such other retired members' officers as may be determined by them and also elect representatives to other levels of the retired members' organisation. - 7.3 Such Retired Members' sections may formulate motions and proposals to the Branch Committee and the Regional Retired Members' Committee. - 7.4 Such Retired Members' sections shall have adequate and agreed funding for retired member activity and access to other resources subject to union guidelines. - 7.5 The branch retired members' secretary may attend and speak at all meetings of the branch committee as determined by the branch committee rules, and may vote on any issue or matter other than one which concerns the pay and conditions of work of members of the union in employment. - 7.6 The retired members of a region shall be entitled to form a regional retired members' committee and elect a representative to attend and speak at all meetings of the regional council, and shall be entitled to vote on any issue or mattter other than one which concerns the pay and conditions of work of members of the union in employment. - 7.7 The retired members' committee may formulate proposals, motions or other proposals to the

+- appropriate regional council and regional committee.
+Such proposals or motions may be on any issue or matter other than one which concerns the pay and conditions of work of members of the union in employment. - 7.8 The National Executive Council shall establish a retired members' national committee composed of representatives of regional retired members organisations which may hold an annual conference of retired members and may elect two representatives to attend the National Delegate Conference.
+The national retired members' organisation may submit two motions to the National Delegate Conference.

+The National Retired Members' Organisation may send - The National Retired Members' Organisation may send two representatives of relevant retired members to each National Self-Organised Group Conference, with the right to speak but not to vote. - 7.9 The retired member delegates to the National Delegate Conference shall be entitled to speak on any issue which does not concern the pay and conditions of work of members of the Union in employment.